mraad/dbscan-spark/README.md

 Since `A` is in both cluster `P` and `Q` that means `P` and `Q` should be merged into one global cluster `G`.
 We relabel all the points explicitly in the bounding box of the cell from their local cluster class to their associated global cluster class.
 In `Cell 1`, the points `C` and `A` are classed as `G` and in `Cell 2`, the points `B` and `D` are classed as `G` too.

+## Cluster ID Nomenclature

+The last column in the output CSV files contains the cluster id as a _string_.
+If a formed cluster is wholly within a cell, then the points in that cluster will have a cluster id in the form "cell-row:cell-col:-1".
+If a formed cluster straddles multiple cells, then the points in that cluster will have a cluster id in the form "clusterId", where the content of clusterId consists of only numerical digits, for example "1", "2", etc...

 ## Issues (Not Deal Breakers)